treehouselabs/standards/02-git-workflow.md

 ## Feature branches

-Working on a project starts with creating a feature branch.
+Working on a project starts with creating a feature branch based from (an up-to-date) master.

 ## Pull requests